Morse-Code-over-IP/irmc/README.md

 # What is IRMC?
 IRMC stands for Internet Relay Morse Code.
-It implements the CWCom protocol
+It implements the [CWCom protocol](http://kob.sdf.org/morsekob/docs/cwcom.pdf) as adopted by [MorseKOB](http://kob.sdf.org/morsekob/docs/history.pdf).

 ## Why morse code over IP?
 Why not?
 A number of different approaches for CW over IP exist.
 An early implementation has been the CWCom protocol,